kgstubbart/startup/README.md

     - login
     - submitting favorite
     - retrieving favorites status
-- **API** - Going to use Goodreads API to get book information, such as titles, author, and summary.
+- **API** - Going to use Google Books API to get book information such as title, author, cover, and summary.
 - **DB/Login** - Store users and favorites in database.
 Register and login users.
 Credentials securely stored in database.
 Can't vote unless authenticated.
 - **WebSocket** - When a new book becomes the number one favorited, that book is broadcast to all users.